MaazHsain/portfolio/projects/ai.md

   - Python
   - PyBullet
   - Ipython
-  - Genetic Algorithm
   - Evolution Theory
   - Fitness Function
+  - Genetic Algorithm (GA)
+  - Virtual Creatures
+  - Optimization
+  - Evolutionary Computing
+  - Machine Learning
+  - Artificial Life Simulation
 summary: "Utilize the implemented genetic algorithm (GA) to optimize the performance of virtual creatures in a simulated environment designed to mimic the challenge of climbing a mountain.
-Inspiration is taken from Karl Sims Creatures."
+Inspiration is taken from Karl Sims Creatures.
+A standout example of applying evolutionary principles to solve optimization challenges in a creative and engaging way."
 ---

 <div class="text-center p-4">